poorna2606/Chatbots-Week1.md/Week4Assignment.md

 * **Entertainment:** Bots, such as Google's Allo, may provide entertainment by providing random quotations, humorous videos, and jokes.

-As bots spread from companies like **Facebook, Amazon, Slack, Google, WeChat** and others, it's critical to study the phenomenon's rise.
+As bots spread from companies like **Facebook, Amazon, Apple Siri, Google, WeChat** and others, it's critical to study the phenomenon's rise.
 This will reveal whether or not bots revolution will continue in its current form or evolve into something new.

 ## The Rise of Chat Bots – Improving The Customer Experience

 With the digital revolution, there is no doubt that chatbots are moving mainstream.
 The movement is believed to have started as early as 1950 with Alan Turing’s intelligent machine, followed in 1966 by ELIZA, an intelligent agent that could conduct near-convincing human conversations.
 Even though advances in the technology continued throughout the ‘70s and ‘80s, chatbots did not started truly take off until recently after the invention of **AI Powered One**.

 **The rise of bots has attributed to several customer care forces working in parallel:**

-* **Focus on the customer experience:** In recent years, businesses have been trying innovative methods to improve the customer experience and cut costs by servicing clients over the phone.
+* **Focus on the customer experience:** In recent years, businesses have been trying innovative methods to improve the [customer experience](https://www.cmswire.com/customer-experience/4-ways-conversational-ai-is-improving-the-customer-experience/) and cut costs by servicing clients over the phone.
 Calling the contact centre for simple activities that can be completed with minimum help is inconvenient for many clients.
 While firms have worked to make this process more efficient, it still takes time.
 Chatbots can ensure seamless assistance available at any time of day.

 * **Facilitates hyper- personalization:** Many CRM , customer data solutions platforms such as **C2CRM, Salesforce Einstein, and Zoho** now include **Conversational AI and machine learning (CDP)** chatbots , as they provide facilitates several personalization such as real-time decisioning, predictive analysis, conversational assistants, which enable sales teams better understand and engage customers.